Consumer Medicine Information (CMI)

 Your doctor will discuss the benefits and risks of using TYSABRI with you before you

-If you do not understand anything your doctor has told you, please ask your doctor
+If you do not understand something your doctor has told you, please ask your doctor

 When you understand the benefits and risks, your doctor will ask you to sign a consent

 form.
-They will give you an Alert Card to keep with you, which summarises the most
+They will give you an Patient Alert Card to keep with you, which summarises

 If you have any questions about using this medicine, ask your doctor, nurse or pharmacist.